KL Gangster 2: Controversy

 and Grand Brilliance held a press conference at the Malaysian National Film Development Corporation (FINAS) on 30 August 2013.

 Spin-off

 Abang Long Fadil

 After the release of KL Gangster and KL Gangster 2, its spin-off, entitled Abang Long Fadil released in cinemas in 2014.
+It spawned two eponymous sequels: Abang Long Fadil 2, released in 2017 and Abang Long Fadil 3, released in 2022, making them a trilogy.
+Both of these films are critically acclaimed and commercially successful box office hits compared to its bombed first film.

 Tailong

 A spin-offs film series in development which tells the story about Tailong's character (Datuk Rosyam Nor) life before entering the world of gangster and becoming the biggest gangster in KL.